normai/canvasgear/readme.md

    or any other rider file to one with your new algorithm name, e.g. `canvasgear.MyAlgo2.js` and edit this.
 It will be recognized automatically.
-- To debug or edit CanvasGear itself, just use the plain `canvasgear.js` with with the libs and riders folders behind, instead the standalone script `canvasgear.combined.js`
+- To debug or edit CanvasGear itself, just use the plain `canvasgear.js` with the libs and riders folders behind, instead the standalone script `canvasgear.combined.js`

 **License** : GNU LGPL v3 or later [opensource.org/licenses/LGPL-3.0](https://opensource.org/licenses/LGPL-3.0)